-1. For all M.S. and Ph.D. oral exams (M.S. thesis defense, Ph.D. oral Preliminary Examination and Ph.D. oral thesis defense), the Examining Committee (normally the student's Advisory Committee, although the Dean of the Graduate School and the Department Head may name additional members) shall select one of its members to serve as Chairperson of the oral examination.
+1. For all MS and PhD oral exams (MS thesis defense, PhD oral Preliminary Examination and PhD oral dissertation defense), the Examining Committee (normally the student's Advisory Committee, although the Dean of the Graduate School and the Department Head may name additional members) shall select one of its members to serve as Chairperson of the oral examination.
 The student's Major Professor (Chairperson of the Advisory Committee) is not eligible to serve as Chairperson of the oral examination.